realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 * **Name** - Give your Service a **Name** in the Name field
 * **Instanced Type** - Select your Service **Instanced Type** from the Drop-down (more on that shortly)

-> Once the Instance Type is selected, you can also assign a Profile for the service, which is optional.
+> Once the Instance Type is selected, you can also assign a Profile for the service if you generated the service with a profile, which is optional.
 Click "+" to create a default configuration for the Service.

 * **Runtime Platforms** - Select the **Platforms** the service will run on, the list shows what is available to Unity by default [but can be extended](./06_platform_system.md)